-SECTION 2.
+1 (17).
+The definition of "valid lien" had no analogue in the Uniform Fraudulent 2 Conveyance Act.
+A valid lien includes an equitable lien that may not be defeated by a judicial 3 lien creditor.
+See, e.g., Pearlman v.
+Reliance Insurance Co., 371 U.S. 132, 136 (1962) 4 (upholding a surety's equitable lien in respect to a fund owing a bankrupt contractor).
+5 6 SECTION 2.
 INSOLVENCY.

-- (a) A debtor is insolvent if, at a fair valuation, the sum of the debtor's debts is greater than the sum of the debtor's assets. - (b) A debtor that is generally not paying the debtor's debts as they become due other than as a result of a bona fide dispute is presumed to be insolvent.
-The presumption imposes on the party against which the presumption is directed the burden of proving that the nonexistence of insolvency is more probable than its existence. - (c) Assets under this section do not include property that has been transferred, concealed, or removed with intent to hinder, delay, or defraud creditors or that has been transferred in a manner making the transfer voidable under this [Act]. - (d) Debts under this section do not include an obligation to the extent it is secured by a valid lien on property of the debtor not included as an asset.

-1. Subsection (a) is derived from the definition of "insolvent" in Bankruptcy Code § 101(29)(A) (1984).
-The definition in subsection (a) contemplates a fair valuation of the debts as well as the assets of the debtor.
-The 2014 amendments reword subsection (a) in order to eliminate the elegant variation in the original text between "the sum of" debts and "all of" assets, and to make clearer that "fair valuation" applies to debts as well as to assets.
-No change in meaning is intended.
+7 (a) A debtor is insolvent if, at fair valuations, the sum of the debtor's debts is greater 8 than the sum of the debtor's assets.
+9 (b) A debtor that is generally not paying the debtor's debts as they become due other 10 than as a result of bona fide dispute is presumed to be insolvent.
+The presumption imposes on 11 the party against which the presumption is directed the burden of proving that the nonexistence 12 of insolvency is more probable than its existence.
+13 (c) Assets under this section do not include property that has been transferred, concealed, 14 or removed with intent to hinder, delay, or defraud creditors or that has been transferred in a 15 manner making the transfer voidable under this [Act].
+16 (d) Debts under this section do not include an obligation to the extent it is secured by a 17 valid lien on property of the debtor not included as an asset.
+18 Official Comment 19 20 (1).
+Subsection (a) is derived from the definition of "insolvent" in Bankruptcy Code 21 § 101(29)(A) (1984).
+The definition in subsection (a) contemplates a fair valuation of the debts 22 as well as the assets of the debtor.
+The 2014 amendments reword subsection (a) in order to (i) eliminate the elegant variation in the original text between "the sum of" debts and "all of" 23 24 assets, and (ii) make clearer that "fair valuation" applies to debts as well as to assets.
+No change 25 in meaning is intended.

-Financial accounting standards may permit or require fair value measurement of an asset or a debt.
-The fair value of an asset or a debt for financial accounting purposes may be based on standards that are not appropriate for use in subsection (a).
+"Fair valuation" of an asset or a debt for financial accounting purposes may be based on standards different from those appropriate for use in subsection (a).
 For example, Fin.
-Accounting Standards Bd., Accounting Standards Codification ¶¶ 820-10-35-17 to -18 (2014) (formerly Statement of Financial Accounting Standards No. 157: Fair Value Measurement ¶ 15 (2006)) requires for financial accounting purposes that the "fair value" of a liability reflect nonperformance risk (i.e., the risk that the debtor will not pay the liability as and when due).
+Accounting Standards Bd., Statement of Financial Accounting Standards No. 157: Fair Value Measurements (2006) requires for financial accounting purposes that the "fair value" of a liability reflect nonperformance risk (i.e., the risk that the debtor will not pay the liability as and when due).
 By contrast, proper application of subsection (a) excludes any adjustment to the face amount of a liability on account of nonperformance risk.
 Such an adjustment would be contrary to the purpose of subsection (a), which is to assess the risk that the debtor will not be able to satisfy its liabilities.
 Only in unusual circumstances would the "fair valuation" for the purpose of subsection (a) of a liquidated debt be other than its face amount.
 Examples of such circumstances include discounting the face amount of a contingent debt to reflect the probability that the contingency will not occur, and discounting the face amount of a non-interest-bearing debt that is due in the future in order to reduce the debt to its present value.